All you need to know about Taylor Swift’s The Tortured Poets Department album

 The lyric, from an as-yet-unidentified track, seems to be a paean to a doomed love: “I wish I could un-recall how we almost had it all.”

-Singaporean Swiftie Affiq Rahim tells The Straits Times: “Based solely on song titles such as My Boy Only Breaks His Favourite Toys, I Can Fix Him (No Really I Can), and I Can Do It with a Broken Heart, we already know that she may directly address the subject of her (relationship with Alwyn).”
+Singaporean Swiftie Affiq Rahim tells The Straits Times: “Based solely on song titles such as My Boy Only Breaks His Favourite Toys, I Can Fix Him (No Really I Can), and I Can Do It With A Broken Heart, we already know that she may directly address the subject of her (relationship with Alwyn).”

 The 27-year-old project manager adds: “This fact alone makes TTPD highly anticipated because that relationship was so private.”